Ethan-Ka/gsearch.py/README.md

-# gsearch.py
+# GSearch.py
-A Google Search API with Python.
+An Unofficial Google Search API with Python.

+# Legal and Do-Not-Sue-Me-Please
+I am not affiliated with Google or Google Search.
+This is an unofficial API.